White ceramic toilet with lid open and exposed water supply line on tiled floor

 • Safety cable or strapping (for wall-hung cisterns)

 Backup support cable for wall-hung and in-wall cisterns.
 Prevents catastrophic failure if mounting bolts fail.
-BS/EN 1527 compliant.
+(Note: BS EN 1527 cite previously here was wrong-scope — that standard is for sliding door hardware.
+Manufacturer-specified backup cable strength is the relevant spec.)

 • Wet/dry vacuum cleaner